serving los angeles

-Jubilee’s Urban Interns serve full-time with agencies working for social change in LA.
-They hold positions with specified duties and responsibilities and receive appropriate training and supervision.
+Jubilee’s Service Corps members serve full-time with agencies working for social change in LA.
+They are matched with and hold positions with specified duties and responsibilities and receive appropriate training and supervision.

 Jubilee partners with different agencies around LA to provide corps members with high-level, meaningful engagement with problems and solutions of social injustice.
 EUIP has partnered with agencies serving the homeless, the unemployed, abused children, at-risk youth, and persons living with HIV/AIDS.

 If you are interested in partnering with Jubilee’s Urban Service Programs as a partner site, please contact our Assistant Program Director, Mavis by email or phone.

 Interfaith Refugee and Immigration Services (IRIS) is a non-profit, non-sectarian organization that offers refugee resettlement assistance, employment placement and immigration legal aid in order to welcome and provide tangible tools and connections to help new arrivals achieve self-sufficiency in the United States.